NOT RECOMMENDED CHARITIES

 Veterans of Foreign Wars

-Based on its 2020 tax return, we calculate that Veterans of Foreign Wars spent 57 percent of its $94.2 million budget on overhead.
+Based on its 2020 tax return, we calculate that Veterans of Foreign Wars spent 57 percent of its $89 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The Veterans of Foreign Wars used joint cost accounting for 16.2 percent of its budget.
+Additionally, Veterans of Foreign Wars used joint cost accounting for 16.2 percent of its budget.
 While legal,… Read More

 Veterans of Foreign Wars National Home for Children

-Based on its 2020 tax return, we calculate that the Veterans of Foreign Wars National Home for Children spent 30.1 percent of its $4.8 million budget on overhead.
+Based on its 2021 tax return, we calculate that the Veterans of Foreign Wars National Home for Children spent 36.1 percent of its $4 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-We do not recommend giving to the Veterans of Foreign Wars National… Read More
+Additionally, based on its 2021 tax return, the Veterans of Foreign Wars… Read More

-Based on its 2019 tax return, the net assets of the Veterans of Foreign Wars of the US and Foundation equal 3.9 times its $4.2 million budget.
+Based on its 2020 tax return, the net assets of Veterans of Foreign Wars of the U.S. equal 3.93 times its $4.1 million budget.
 This may be an indication that the group is spending too little of its donations on programs.
-We recommend net assets exceed no… Read More
+We recommend net assets exceed no more than 3… Read More

 Veterans Outreach Center